THE BELL

 From 2002 to 2007, about 4 thousand flights were carried out, about 50 thousand passengers were transported.
 In 2007, civil aircraft flights at the airfield were temporarily suspended due to the refusal of the Ministry of Defense of Ukraine to extend the agreement on the joint use of the airfield.

-In the spring of 2010, the Sevastopol city administration announced the resumption of the airport's operation.
+In the spring of 2010, the Sevastopol city administration announced the resumption of airport operations.
 On May 30, 2010, the grand opening of Belbek took place.

-The military use of the airfield continues to this day; a fighter aviation regiment is based on it.
-In the 1990s Su-15TM aircraft have been replaced by Su-27s, and are currently used mainly by MIG-29s, it is also possible to rent a private aircraft.
+Military use of the airfield continues to this day, with a fighter regiment based there.
+In the 1990s.
+Su-15TM aircraft have been replaced by Su-27, and currently MIG-29s are mainly used; it is also possible to rent a private plane.

-Belbek Airport has a 3007 × 48 m class B runway, designed to receive aircraft of all types.
-The maximum takeoff weight of an aircraft is unlimited.
-The classification number of the coating is 34/R/A/X/T. The magnetic landing heading is 065/245.
+Belbek Airport has a runway measuring 3007×48 m, class B, designed to receive aircraft of all types.
+The maximum take-off weight of an aircraft is unlimited.
+The classification number of the coating is 34/R/A/X/T. The magnetic landing course is 065/245.
 Lighting equipment - "Luch-2MU".

-The airport is located 2.5 kilometers from the transport interchange "Simferopol - Sevastopol / Yalta - airport" Belbek "", near the village of Fruit, on the territorial bulk of the Nakhimovsky district.
-The distance to the southern part of Sevastopol is 25 kilometers, to Zakharov Square (the main square of the North Side) - 9 kilometers, to Simferopol - 50 kilometers, to Yalta - 95 kilometers.
+The airport is located 2.5 kilometers from the transport interchange "Simferopol - Sevastopol / Yalta - Belbek Airport", near the village of Fruktovoye, in the territorial community of the Nakhimovsky district.
+The distance to the southern part of Sevastopol is 25 kilometers, to Zakharov Square (the main square of the North side) - 9 kilometers, to Simferopol - 50 kilometers, to Yalta - 95 kilometers.

-Kacha is rightfully considered the cradle of Russian aviation, it was here at the beginning of the 20th century that the first Russian Aviation School for Pilots was located.
+Kacha is rightfully considered the cradle of Russian aviation; it was here at the beginning of the 20th century that Russia’s first aviation school for pilots was located.
 The creation of the school has its own extraordinary history.

-In 1905, Russia was defeated in the Russo-Japanese War, its fleet was defeated, and funds were needed to restore it.
-At the request of the Grand Duke Alexander Mikhailovich, curator of the fleet, and with the approval of the king, the collection of voluntary donations beganPeople responded and in a short time the necessary amount was collected.
-So the Russian Navy was restored.
+In 1905, Russia was defeated in the Russo-Japanese War, its fleet was destroyed, and funds were required to restore it.
+At the request of Grand Duke Alexander Mikhailovich, curator of the fleet, and with the approval of the Tsar, the collection of voluntary donations beganPeople responded and in a short time the required amount was collected.
+This is how the Russian Navy was restored.

-For the remaining money, and this is 900,000 gold rubles, on the orders of Nicholas 2, the first monoplanes and biplanes, the best for that time, were issued from France.
-There, in the schools of Farman, Blériot and Antoinette were sent to train the first Russian pilots.
+With the remaining money, which is 900,000 gold rubles, by order of Nicholas 2, the first, best at that time, monoplanes and biplanes were ordered from France.
+It was there, at the schools of Farman, Bleriot and Antoinette, that the first Russian pilots were sent for training.

-So in the beginningXXcentury Sevastopol, a city by the sea, has become a runway, stretching into the sky.
-The school was located outside the city on the Kulikovo field, now there is General Ostryakov Avenue, where the memorial "To the courage, heroism of the Black Sea aviators" is located, opened on March 28, 1981, where it is written in gold letters:"During the years of the Great Patriotic War16 pilots of the Black Sea region made 18 air rams,61 pilots and navigators were awarded the titleHero of the Soviet Union"
+So at the beginningXXcentury, Sevastopol, a city by the sea, became a runway stretching into the sky.
+The school was located outside the city on Kulikovo Field, now there is General Ostryakov Avenue, where the memorial “Courage and heroism of the Black Sea aviators” is located, opened on March 28, 1981, where it is written in gold letters:"During the years of the Great Patriotic War16 Black Sea pilots carried out 18 air rams,61 pilots and navigators were awarded the rankHero of the Soviet Union"

 Efimov Mikhail Nikiforovich - the first Russian pilot (1881-1919).
 From peasants.
-In 1910 he graduated from the Farman flight school with a diploma№ 31.
-Since 1910 he was a senior instructor at the Sevastopol Aviation School.
-Here for the first time he performed the elements of aerobatics - turn, dive, spiral, gliding with the engines turned off.
+In 1910 he graduated from Farman's flying school with a diploma№ 31.
+Since 1910 - senior instructor at the Sevastopol Aviation School.
+Here, for the first time, he performed elements of aerobatics - a turn, a dive, a spiral, and gliding with the engines turned off.
 In 1911 he tested the world's first backpack parachute.
-During World War I he was a fighter pilot.
-For heroism he was awarded 4 St. George's crosses and the rank of ensign.
+During the First World War he was a fighter pilot.
+For heroism he was awarded 4 Crosses of St. George and the rank of ensign.

 The first heads of the Sevastopol Aviation School were: